FilterKaapi/pandex/README.md

 # Pandex

-Pandex is a lightweight ELixir wrapper for [Pandoc](http://pandoc.org).
-Pandex has no dependencies other than elixir itself.
+Pandex is a lightweight Elixir wrapper for [Pandoc](http://pandoc.org).
+Pandex has no dependencies other than Pandoc itself.

 Pandex enables you to perform any permutation of the conversion below: